 For study data requests:

-Provide a detailed description of the data being requested (type of data, sample size, required variables, desired data format): We request clinical data and geo-location data disaggregated to Johannesburg or lower resolution (ideally household address) We recognize the sensitivity of geolocation and personal data.
+Provide a detailed description of the data being requested (type of data, sample size, required variables, desired data format): We request clinical data and geo-location data disaggregated to Johannesburg or lower resolution (ideally household address).
+We recognize the sensitivity of geolocation and personal data.
 To ensure participant privacy, we will use data-jittering techniques or other perturbation methods to anonymize individual-level information, as permitted within the scope of the original consent and in compliance with privacy regulations.
-Our approach is designed to balance the need for data accuracy with the imperative of protecting participant confidentiality
+Our approach is designed to balance the need for data accuracy with the imperative of protecting participant confidentiality.

 We request data from the following studies, each with a sample size over 200 participants, specifically for those eligible in Johannesburg